 IPP 7.3(a): Necessary to fulfil obligations to the other organisation

 IPP 7.3(a) allows an organisation to use or disclose a unique identifier assigned by another organisation where it is necessary for the organisation to fulfil its obligations to the organisation that originally assigned the identifier.
-The meaning of ‘necessary’ for the purposes of IPP 7 is discussed in relation to IPP 7.1 and in the Key Concepts chapter.
+The meaning of ‘necessary’ is discussed in the Key Concepts chapter.
 ‘Obligations’ means more than an understanding, habit, arrangement, course of conduct or administrative practice.
 It includes statutory and contractual obligations.

 Case Study 7C: Disclosure necessary for statutory obligations

 A school collected certain information from a teacher when they were first employed, including a teacher registration number issued by the Victorian Institute of Teaching (VIT).
 The school has a statutory obligation to inform VIT if any action is taken against the teacher in response to an allegation of serious misconduct.
 The school’s disclosure of the teacher’s registration number in communication with VIT about a disciplinary action taken is in accordance with IPP 7.3(a) because the school’s statutory obligations make the use and disclosure necessary.

 IPP 7.3(b): Use or disclosure in certain public interests